comtravo/comtravo.github.io/_posts/2019-01-31-what-ive-learned-from-learning-how-to-learn.md

 !!!PUZZLE IMAGE
 ![](/images/2019_01_31/bigpicture.png)

+If you have lots of chunks on a topic, it is easier to get the bigger picture.
+Gaining as many chunks as possible while thinking about its place on the big picture helps learning a lot.
+Also, chunks can be knit together and create bigger chunks that once triggered you can accomplish a complex activity without using working memory.

 The big picture is the meaning we are looking for.
-It can be specific to a field and often personal.
-It can be tricky as well, because you may not have enough knowledge or exprerience to grasp the bigger picture.
+It can be specific to a field and it is often personal.
+It can be tricky as well, because you may not have enough knowledge or experience to grasp the bigger picture.
 This is what I call the pitfalls of the bigger picture.
 To mitigate this problem, one can try to be conscious about his/her missing parts in the picture.
-Obviously there would always many missing parts because you can't know everything.
+Obviously there would always be many missing parts because you can't know everything.

-It's quite common that you get stuck on a problem because you initially have some ideas about what the solution could be.
-These initial ideas may block your ability to see a better solution.
-This problem is known as **Einstellung**: you're limiting the possible range of solutions to some subset, which may not contain the best solution.
-Possible ways out of this is transfering knowledge from a different domain or looking at the bigger picture.

 Chunks are not only connected within one specific field but also across fields - if you will, the chunks form not only one 2-dimensional puzzle but multiple interconnected hyper-dimensional puzzles.
 Often, you'll find that a chunk is related to multiple other chunks in multiple other fields, Oakley and Sejnowski call this **transfering**.

 We've all experienced this, it's the sudden "_a-ha_" moment you experience when "_something clicks_" and you're understanding of a particular topic changes and becomes more general.
 The realisation that things you previously thought were disconnected are in fact connected; the world is suddenly that little bit more understandable and coherent.
 This, in essence, is what learning is all about.

-If you have lots of chunks on that topic, it is easier to get the bigger picture.
-Gaining as many chunks as possible while thinking about its place on the big picture helps learning a lot.
-Also chunks can be knit together and create bigger chunks that once triggered you can accomplish a complex activity without using working memory.
+## You're standing in your own way

-> Einstellung can be a source of the problem when you have a new idea and people often criticise and reject it without trying to understand what it actually is, because it is a different approach than the current one that people are already comfortable with.
+It's quite common that you get stuck on a problem because you initially have some ideas about what the solution could be.
+These initial ideas may block your ability to see a better solution.
+This problem is known as **Einstellung**: you're limiting the possible range of solutions to some subset, which may not contain the best solution or indeed any solution.
+Einstellung can be challenging to overcome, especially when you have a new idea that you need to convince other people of.
+New ideas are easily rejected, without trying to understand what they actually are because they present a different approach than what people are already comfortable with.

-**Interleaving** is practicing by different concepts, approaches and techniques all in one session.
-This helps you to be flexible and master the material.

-> This may help to mitigate the Einstellung problem because you are not stuck into a specific view or angle.

-Brain storms and **collaborative thinking** can be a method of interleaving by scaling people.
+This is very problematic, because difficult problems often require changing how you view the problem not just tweak the current appoach. **Interleaving** is practicing by different concepts, approaches and techniques all in one session.
+This can help you to be flexible and master the material, you are not stuck into a specific view or angle.
+Brain storms and **collaborative thinking** is a practical method of interleaving by scaling people and therefore increasing the number of viewpoints.

 ### Working Memory and Long Term Memory

-It is important to get to know brain and memory and how they work.
+Now that we've looked at what learning is and why one needs to practice it, let's look more closely how the brain works and more specifically how memory works.
 This is a nerdy blog so I will jump to computer terms and analogies:

 !!!YODA IMAGE
 ![](/images/2019_01_31/yoda.jpg)